-The median price for a home in San Francisco is around $1.1M – $1.2M.
+The median price for a home in San Francisco is around $1.8 million.
 To comfortably afford such a house requires a total household income of at least $250,000, if not closer to $350,000.
 A society is strong when every citizen has the opportunity to own his or her own home and plant roots.
 They'll pay property taxes, help take care of their neighborhood and grow a strong sense of community.
 Having a stable place to grow up is great for our children.

 The better our public schools, libraries, roads and general infrastructure, the more attractive our cities will be.
 The more attractive our cities are, the more people will want to come and stay.
 The more people come and stay, the higher rents and property prices go.

 Feeling like you're getting left behind is a terrible feeling.
 The good thing is that we all have the equal right to vote for legislation to help improve our environment.
 When legislation passes that requires additional spending, property taxes go up and so do rents.
 Higher rents actively allow renters to help participate in the very legislation they support.

 When rents are rising in an economic recovery, there's an inevitable friction between landlords and tenants.
 Some tenants might view landlords as greedy for raising their rent, even though they understand the law of demand and supply.

 My Property Tax Bill

-Below is a snapshot of one of my property tax bills for 2017.
+Below is a snapshot of one of my property tax bills in 2020.
 It's the property I mentioned in the beginning of this post.
 The net taxable value is $1,825,109 and the total annual property tax I have to pay is $21,873.72.

 When I have raised the rent in the past, it's never been by more than 2.5%.
 The rent increase is always due to a rise in some type of cost and not due to my desire to make more money, e.g. increases in HOA, insurance, etc.